 - Contest submissions must be original posts not published elsewhere on the web.

-- Contest submissions must be in the form of an essay related to the theme: “embrace.”
-Essays can be about current research, historiography (but not book reviews), or methodology.
+- Contest submissions must be in the form of an essay related to the theme of “the senses.”
+Essays can be about your research, historiography (but not book reviews), or methodology.

 - We encourage contest entrants to read Lessons Learned from Three Years of the Blogging Contest.
 Essays that stick to the following criteria will be most successful: